fabian57fabian/archero_bot_57/README.md

 If the program is clicking in wrong places, then use [TouchManager](TouchManager.py) script.
 Create a folder with all your screenshots.
-Set [images_path](https://github.com/fabian57fabian/archero_bot_57/blob/7c698dc856576cb986093dd3b352cb54c774df84/checkCoordinates.py#L46) to screenshots path. launch TouchManager script and use the interface.
+Set [images_path](https://github.com/fabian57fabian/archero_bot_57/blob/7c698dc856576cb986093dd3b352cb54c774df84/checkCoordinates.py#L46) to screenshots path. launch TouchManager script and use the interface (for windows double-click on 'checkCoordinates.py.').
 Current version: basic_usage.

-To execute archero bot by interface, use [GameController](GameController.py.py) script.
+To execute archero bot by interface, use [GameController](GameController.py) script.
-Just launch it with python and start using it.
+Just launch it with python and start using it (for windows double-click on 'GameController.py.').
-Current version: not_ended.
+Current version: not_working.

 ## Compatibility
 This software works with following devices: